Alex S. Baldwin

 BSc in Music Technology & Neuroscience (first class honours): 2006-2009

 - Alex S. Baldwin (2013).
 Pattern Integration in the Normal and Abnormal Human Visual System.
 Life and Health Sciences, Aston University.

-- Alex S. Baldwin, Minnie Fu, Reza Farivar & Robert F. Hess (in prep).
+- Alex S. Baldwin, Minnie Fu, Reza Farivar & Robert F. Hess (in press).
 The equivalent internal orientation and position noise for contour integration.
+Scientific Reports.